gvwilson/thirdbit/src/fiction/santas/index.md

 "It was a *sanitation* shaft, not a ventilation shaft," Finner explained, plucking at the odoriferous clothes sticking damply to his skin.

-"There's a pond right over there if you want to clean up."
+Santa Greenwood jerked a thumb at the pond to his left.
-Santa Greenwood nodded to his left.
+"Take a dip and clean up if you want."
 Something large and toothy swished through the water as if in response.
 "All right, never mind.
 Can't be any worse than when the llamas get into the candy canes."